Voultapher/Presentations/MeetingC++2017/present.md

 - We don't know, it's implementation defined. >>
 - How about now?
 - We still don't know, it's implementation defined. >>
+- Extra: function pointer is guaranteed SBO, lambda can be casted to, not sure if applies.
 - Here?
 - We really can't know here.
 Depends on the caller. >>